• Fraser Valley Current

 Find upcoming all-candidates meetings and townhalls here.

 • Sunday, Oct.
-6: The Boston Bar North Bend Enhancement Society is hosting an all-candidates meeting on Sunday, Oct.
+6: The Boston Bar North Bend Enhancement Society hosted an all-candidates meeting on Sunday, Oct.
 6 at 1:30pm at the Boston Bar Community Hall.
 All three candidates will be in attendance.
+READ A RECAP HERE.

 • Sunday, Oct.
-6: The Lytton and District Chamber of Commerce is hosting an all-candidates meeting on Sunday, Oct.
-6 at 4:30pm at the Parish Hall.
-For more details, email [email protected].
+6: The Lytton and District Chamber of Commerce hosted an all-candidates meeting on Sunday, Oct.
+6. You can watch the forum below.

 Election coverage